cloudfoundry/cf-networking-release/docs/troubleshooting.md

 ### Checking Logs

+0. Discovering All CF Networking Logs:

+  All cf-networking components log lines are prefixed with `cfnetworking` (no hyphen) followed by the component name.
+To find all CF Networking logs, run:
+  `grep -r cfnetworking /var/vcap/sys/log/*`

+  The log lines for the following components will be returned:
+  * `silk-daemon`
+  * `silk-controller`
+  * `vxlan-policy-agent`
+  * `policy-server`
+  * `netmon`

+  The log lines for the following components will be not returned:
+  * `iptables`: We have limited room to add an identifier, and these logs are high-volume.
+  * `garden-external-networker`: Garden will only print errors if creating a container fails.
+  * `cni-wrapper-plugin`: Only stdout and stderr are printed in garden logs.

 0. Container Create is Failing:

   If container create is failing check the garden logs, located on the cell VMs at `/var/vcap/sys/log/garden/garden.stdout.log`.
   Garden logs stdout and stderr from calls to the CNI plugin, you can find any errors related to the CNI ADD/DEL there.

   Unsuccessful create will say things like `exit status 1` in the `stderr` field of the log message.

 0. Problems Creating Policies:

   Problems creating policies are usually related to issues on the policy server VM(s).
 Check the logs at `/var/vcap/sys/log/policy-server/policy-server.stdout.log`